WhatTheFuzz/binaryninja-openai/README.md

 echo -n "INSERT KEY HERE" > ~/.openai/api_key.txt
 ```

-Note that if you have both set, the plugin defaults to the environment variable.
+Note that if you have all three set, the plugin defaults to one set in Binary
+Ninja.
 If your API token is invalid, you'll receive the following error:

 ```python
 openai.error.AuthenticationError: Incorrect API key provided: <BAD KEY HERE>.